 Grab some of your husband’s old dress shirts, and get ready to channel your inner Vera Wang.
-Doll clothes can be expensive, and these one-of-a-kind designs are just as cute as the ones at the store!
+Doll clothes can be expensive, so we’ll show you how to DIY doll clothes that are just as cute as the ones at the store!
 The best part: no sewing machine required.

 WHAT YOU’LL NEED

 Criss-Cross Halter Top Dress

 - Measure your doll’s waist and cut out a piece of fabric that about an inch longer.
 Mine is 11 inches long and 3 inches high.

 - Then to make an even seam, hot glue about ½” from the bottom, fold it over and do the same thing to the top side.
 Always glue on the back side of the fabric!
 You have the waistband, next are the pleats underneath.

 - Measure a piece of fabric that’s about 6 inches longer than the waistband and as high as you want the length of the skirt to be.